icastillejogomez/degiro-api/README.md

 # DeGiro Trading Broker API

 This is an unofficial TypeScript API client (Backend & Frontend) for DeGiro's trading platform.
 Using this module you can easily automate your orders (buy and sell) and get information about orders, funds or products.
+From now on we have one time password (OTP) support.

 All responses and objects are typed to develop faster and secure.